Arikato111/dotfiles/README.md

 ## Dotfiles

-I I currently learn and try to understand what is dotfiles manager.
+I currently learn and try to understand what is dotfiles manager.
 I have saw dotfiles repo in many account on github.
 I think it interesting and I want to understand it.

 ### Get started